REGISTRATION FOR OUTDOOR ORIENTATION CAN BE FOUND HERE ON MAY 1st, 2015

 Hike, rock climb, raft, explore, return to camp, and repeat.
 The southern slope of the Uinta Mountains is home to Dinosaur National Monument, Split Mountain, and the Green River.
 This trip will explore them all from a basecamp inside the monument.
 Participants will be "car camping" in a central location for the duration of the trip.
 Rock climbing will accommodate all levels - no experience necessary!
 Whitewater rafting will be through Split Mountain Canyon in Dinosaur National Monument.
 Cost: $390 - includes transportation, equipment, food, and instruction.
-Check back here for trip itinerary and equipment list.
+Multi-Sport Equipment List

 *This trip can accommodate students who need to return to campus for Honors or International Orientations beginning on Friday, August 14th.

 Backpack and paddle all in one unique expedition-style trip.
 Packrafts are small inflatable 1-person boats weighing in at just under 5lbs and they allow for some spectacular wilderness travel.
 On this trip, participants are likely to backpack 5-8 miles on hiking days and paddle 10-15 miles on paddling days.
 Participants should be prepared for hiking, paddling, and camping above 8,000ft, carrying backpacks weighing ~40lbs, alpine & desert environments, and stunning scenery.
 Westminster was the first college in the lower 48 states to start a packrafting program!
 Cost: $390 - includes transportation, equipment, food, and instruction.
 Packrafting Equipment List